-Adrienne Halladay, marketing consultant at Symphony Legal, explains why lawyers shouldn't be afraid of advertising and how online advertising has become an essential part of law firm marketing.
+Adrienne Halladay, marketing consultant at Conscious Solutions, explains why lawyers shouldn't be afraid of advertising and how online advertising has become an essential part of law firm marketing.
 (Updated 19 October 2020)

 The idea of advertising arouses mixed emotions for lawyers.
 Some see it as essential, others as outdated or in some instances as irrelevant.
 Many simply don't like the idea, feeling that advertising is perceived as ambulance-chasing or will harm the firm's professional image.